starshine-sys/catalogger/docs/PRIVACY.md

 - Member information: Nicknames and roles.
 - Server information: all channels and all roles in a server.
 - Webhooks used for logging.

+Additionally, the dashboard collects the following data:

+- The servers a logged-in user is in, to check their permissions and provide a list of all servers they can manage.

 To clear your server's data, use the `lg!cleardata` command.
 Catalogger will stop collecting any information when that command is used, unless you reenable logging afterwards.